ChrisSchlind/WS24_25_Alignment-via-pushing/README.md

-# Robot programming HKA WS 2024/25
+# Robot programming HKA WS 2024/25 - Alignment via Pushing

-This repository contains the code for the robot programming course (the policy learning part) at the University of Applied Sciences Karlsruhe.
+This repository contains the code for the robot programming task *Alignment via Pushing* at the University of Applied Sciences Karlsruhe.

-We will use and update this repository throughout the course.
+State: 2025-02-09

 ## Quick start